The dynamics of discovery and the Heaps-Zipf relationship: Introduction

+Interestingly, in the case in written texts Heap's law can still be observed even though this assumption is known to be false.
+Despite known burstiness and thematic recurrence, random sampling from empirical word-frequency distributions still reproduces reasonable type–token curves~\cite{serrano_modeling_2009, fontanelli_quadratic_2025}.
+This has been attributed to the fact that temporal correlations affect the recurrence of known words more than the introduction of new ones~\cite{font-clos_log-log_2015}.
 Outside human language, however, these assumptions may not hold.
 In digital environments --- such as streaming platforms, or even the world wide web --- individual users select content from vast, ever-growing catalogues, and their sampling strategies are not constrained by syntactic or semantic rules.
 While the analogy with natural language is tempting, it is reasonable to assume that the dynamics of exploration will be different.
 Nevertheless, plotting a type–token curve for a user’s sequence and fitting a Heaps-like law is straightforward.
 It results in an exponent value $\alpha$ that it is convenient to use as proxy for the user's ``average discovery rate'', with $\alpha < 1$ indicating sublinear growth (i.e., novelty declines with $k$ as $dD/dk \sim k^{\alpha - 1}$).

+Numerous studies have questioned the validity of both Heaps'~\cite{gerlach_stochastic_2013,font-clos_log-log_2015,verbavatz_growth_2020} and Zipf's laws \cite{moreno-sanchez_large-scale_2016, gerlach_stochastic_2013,gan_is_2006,arshad_zipfs_2018, baayen_word_2003, piantadosi_zipfs_2014} across various systems for which they were previously applied.
+Moreover, Font-Clos and Corral~\cite{font-clos_log-log_2015,corral_distinct_2020} have questioned the very use of the rank–frequency plot, arguing that rank-based distributions $p(r)$ poorly capture low-frequency types and recommending instead the use of the frequency histogram $p(f)$.
+More recently, Fontanelli and Li~\cite{li_range-limited_2024} suggested that a concave type–token curve can emerge regardless of the underlying $p(r)$, implying that Zipf's law may not be mandatory for Heaps' law to hold.
+This hypothesis was already proposed in~\cite{vanleijenhorst_formal_2005} and remains, to our knowledge, an open question in the literature, leaving the equivalence between Heaps' law and Zipf's law under random sampling formally unestablished.
+Furthermore, while random sampling of a Zipf-distributed vocabulary is known to imply Heaps' law~\cite{vanleijenhorst_formal_2005}, several studies have proposed corrections to this relationship~\cite{lu_zipfs_2010,fontanelli_quadratic_2025,font-clos_log-log_2015}, using the alternative formulation of Zipf's law (see Eq.~\ref{eq:Proba})~\cite{font-clos_log-log_2015} or by incorporating finite-size effects~\cite{lu_zipfs_2010}.